Safety and wild swims

 The GlommaDyppen community not only facilitates great outdoor swimming experiences but also invests significant effort into making these experiences as safe as possible.
 Over several years, we have collaborated with researchers from Akershus University Hospital, Oslo University Hospital, the University of Oslo, the Norwegian Armed Forces, and SINTEF to develop new knowledge about how cold-water swimming affects the body.

 The first scientific article from this collaboration has now been published.
-In this study, we examine how swimming in cold water affects the manual dexterity of swimmers wearing wetsuits.
-We aimed to understand how cold water impacts hand functionality, which is crucial for swimmers and triathletes participating in competitions or training.
-The study included nine open-water swimmers, both men and women, who completed multiple swims in open water with temperatures ranging from 8.4°C to 24.5°C.
+In this study, we investigated how swimming in cold water affects the dexterity of swimmers wearing wetsuits.
+Our goal was to understand how cold water influences the ability to use one’s hands effectively — something that is important for swimmers and triathletes during both training and competitions.
+The study included nine open water swimmers, both men and women, who completed multiple swims in open water with temperatures ranging from 8.4°C to 24.5°C.

 We measured how long it took for the swimmers to complete a simple task requiring manual dexterity assembling a nut and bolt.
 The task took longer to complete as the water temperature decreased.
 For each degree drop in temperature, the time required to complete the task increased by approximately one second.